 This is just one way to start your detox.
 There are other strategies that don’t cost anything at all but can help you detox your bathroom.
 And I make sure to share lots of these free tips in my upcoming online program, Your Healthy Home.
 Not only will I walk you through exactly how to choose which products to focus on, how to read the labels effectively (and simply), what products to replace them with, and where to find them, but I will also share the free and easy strategies you can do right away.

 If you’re ready to take your health into your hands, and truly create a healthier home, I would love to help you!
-Join me for Your Healthy Home, happening again November 2017.
-Learn more and register here!
+Join me for my online program, Your Healthy Home.
+Join the waitlist to be the first to learn more here.